Our campaign to reform the debt-based money system just reached a new milestone

 On 4 March 2020, we gave a verbal submission to the Finance and Expenditure committee.
 The submission was in support of our petition calling on Parliament to require the Reserve Bank to create all new money in the economy.
 This will be a game changer.

+On 12 September 2019, Positive Money’s petition to reform New Zealand’s debt-based money system was presented to Parliament.
 The petition was signed by more than 5,000 concerned New Zealanders who want to see an end to the mountain of mortgage debt and excessive bank profits that characterise our current system.

 About Positive Money NZ